 I have been talking far too much for far too many years.
 I was a member of my high school's speech and debate team, winning the Georgia High School Association Boys Extemporaneous Speaking State Championship three consecutive years.
 I competed in eight national tournaments over a four year span and was ranked on the national circuit for most of my senior year.

 I singlehandedly wrote, designed and published a weekly school newspaper in fifth grade.
 I have been known to write a little prose and a little poetry from time to time.
 I write for UConn's daily student newspaper, The Daily Campus, where I have covered everything from breaking news and crime to sports and culture.
 I have also maintained many issue-orientated blogs over the years.

 I pride myself in the amount of time I spend looking at the stars.
 I believe just as there is a time for action, there is also a time for significant reflection and introspection.
 To that end, I frequently find myself in search of discussion, debate and deliberation on the major issues of our day.
-I served as editor-in-chief at a short-lived project entitled Jabberwockracy, which hoped to foster that discussion.
+I served as editor-in-chief at a short-lived project called Jabberwockracy, which hoped to foster that discussion.
 I believe anything is possible with the right friends.

 If every day is not spent in pursuit of our passions, then for what are we living?
 Presently, I am the editor-in-chief at Softball in Storrs, a less-than-consistent blog covering UConn's softball program.
-Additionally, you can find me venting most of my sports-related frustrations on Twitter as the Weeping Mets Fan (profanity warning).
+Other projects appear and disappear sporadically.